fspacheco/robot-program/DobotStudio/lab-mg400-tools.md

 You can also try with the wood planks.

-If time is available, check the [lab about circuits and measurements](https://github.com/fspacheco/robot-program/blob/main/DobotStudio/lab-electrical-measurements.md)

 ## Document your work

 Today, simply add an entry in your engineering notebook with:
-- answers to the questions indicated with the notebook icon :notebook:
+- answers to the questions indicated with the notebook icon :notebook: (photos and text)
 - comment about any problem or issue you encountered.
 Also share your achievements!

 ## Turn off